xzfvictor/docker-cartodb/README.md

 This is unrelated to carto in Docker, but It's exciting so I thought I would share it.
 [See this gist](http://bl.ocks.org/chriswhong/2695b75fd1936bd034df83c91738648d)

 ## Attribution
-This Dockerfile was inspired by and largely based on [Stefan Verhoeven's image](https://github.com/sverhoeven/docker-cartodb) and [Chris Whong's image] (https://github.com/chriswhong/docker-cartodb).
+This Dockerfile was inspired by and largely based on [Stefan Verhoeven's image](https://github.com/sverhoeven/docker-cartodb) and [Chris Whong's image](https://github.com/chriswhong/docker-cartodb).
 I made a few modifications to get it working under Centos 7 environment.